Fluffy9/Akash-VPN/reverse_proxy/README.md

 *** Domain Name Configuration

-Configure TLS termination via cloudflare for the domain name above using [this][tls] guide on the Akash Documentaion.
+Configure TLS termination via Cloudflare for the domain name above, using [this][tls] guide on the Akash Documentaion.

 [tls]: https://akash.network/docs/guides/deployments/tls-termination-of-akash-deployment/